Table of contents:

 The Crypto Fear and Greed Index has similar effects on the crypto market as the Fear & Greed Index in the stock market.
 Of course, different indicators are used.
 The Crypto Fear & Greed Index can be swayed faster than the stock market index.

 It’s the volatility of the crypto market and the inherent big swings that can shift the fear and greed index rapidly.
 The Crypto Greed and Fear Index is based on the activity and sentiments surrounding Bitcoin.
+Since the cryptocurrency market is fairly new to mainstream America, sentiment is often the cause of most cryptocurrency market turmoil and volatility.

 Here are the factors used as indicators for the Crypto Fear and Greed Index as noted on the Index’s official page: